Cannabis and yoga have a lot in common, so it's no surprise that the two go together nicely.

 - Hybrid: Girl Scout Cookies is a strain that leads to a more intense high, known for its potency and high THC content.
-This combination leads to a powerful euphoria, and the side effects are muscle relaxation, fading tension, and a new look into introspection.

 - Sativa: Lamb's Breath brings an unexpected calming effect mixed with an uplifting peace.
 While energizing, this strain also emits positive vibes for the user.